Tadpole ALPHAbook

 Docking | Mini-Docking Station High-density connector for expansion with: SCSI 50-pin, one PS/2, serial, 8-pin audio |

-The ALPHAbook case was made out of magnesium and powder coated.
+The ALPHAbook case is made out of magnesium and powder coated.

 of typical use and one external with 5Ah capacity for four hours charge, which would block the rear I/O panel.